 Skill: Representing and Solving Addition and Subtraction Problems Using Strategies Including Algorithms

 The learning of mathematical operations takes place gradually.
 The starting point should be the exploration of operations in problem-solving situations.
 Students learn to associate situations with particular operations, which allows them to begin to make sense of the operations.
 In addition, students need to use strategies based on their understanding of the context, the problem, and the operations.
 Students become aware that there are many ways to solve a problem and even many ways to carry out the same operation.
-Subsequently, students are asked to solve a variety of problems in order to progress to using effective strategies.
+Subsequently, students should be asked to solve a variety of problems in order to progress to using effective strategies.

 Contrary to the traditional process where students mainly learn to apply the usual algorithms, the learning of operations should focus more on understanding operations, exploring mental calculation and using various strategies to carry out operations.

-Written Problems : Addition and Subtraction
+Written Problems: Addition and Subtraction

 In addition and subtraction, quantities are joined, separated, combined or compared.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.

-Addition and subtraction are only operations that occur in problems.
-Therefore, it is important to avoid referring to them as "subtraction problems" or "addition problems" because it is the understanding of the situation, as well as the understanding of the operations, that leads to the choice of a problem-solving strategy, in this case the choice of addition or subtraction.
-Thus, students must analyze the problem, choose a strategy and apply it, just as adults do.
+Addition and subtraction are operations that can be used to solve problems.
+It is important to avoid referring to problems as "subtraction problems" or "addition problems" because it is the understanding of the situation that leads to the choice of using addition or subtraction to solve it.
+Thus, students must analyze the problem, choose a strategy (operation) and apply it, just as adults do.
 In this context, the teacher's role is to assist students in their analysis and understanding of operations.

-Joining Problem
+Join Problem

 The part-whole model can be useful for representing known and unknown values in joining problems.
 The set model is useful for representing the addition of a quantity.

-Separating Problems
+Separate Problems

 The part-whole model can be useful for representing known and unknown values in separating problems.
 The set model is useful for representing the removal of a quantity.